PhilHarps/music/README.md

 - Admin panel to view all listings by all users and have edit, delete privileges.
 - Custom email notifications to users to inform them of their account being verified
-- Use Rolify to define `:admin` role and privileges
+- Use Rolify to define `:admin` role and privileges (CRUD all listings)
+- Add a sorting category for instrument's current location
+- Add a favourites function to each listing so that school account holders can also view a "Wishlist"
+- Implement an order cart with add and remove item function.
+The final amount will be processed by Stripe.
+- Implement an "order received" notification to the site owner's email address for paper-trail

 ---